RockitBootcamp/Student-Resources/JavaScript/05 User Defined Functions/dairy-farm.md

 ## The Dairy Farm Exercise

+> Teachers: this one takes at least 45 minutes to do right!

 Create a series of function calls that organize farmer John's day.
 Since it's a dairy farm, he's going to be milking some cows.
 Each step in John's day will require a function call.
 Each function call should perform an `echo` to to indicate the step was completed.
 Start off my calling the `milkCow()` function:

 ```js